rouroulike/clash/configuration.md

 There are two additional special policies:

 * `DIRECT`: directly connects to the target without any proxies involved
-* `REJECT`: a blackhole for packets.
+* `REJECT`: a black hole for packets.
 Clash will not process any I/O to this policy.

 A policy can be either `DIRECT`, `REJECT`, a proxy group or a proxy server.

 ## no-resolve
-`no-resolve` is an additional option for `GEOIP`, `IP-CIDR` or `IP-CIDR6` rules.
+`no-resolve` is an additional option for `GEOIP`, `IP-CIDR`, or `IP-CIDR6` rules.
 Append `,no-resolve` to these rules to enable.
-Clash by default translate the domain names to IP addresses when encountering IP rules.
-Clash skips the IP rules with this option enabled when encountering packets that has a FQDN target.
+Clash by default translates the domain names to IP addresses when encountering IP rules.
+Clash skips the IP rules with this option enabled when encountering packets that have an FQDN target.